Home » Days » Countdown to Saint Andrews Day? (2026)

 History of Saint Andrew’s Day

 The celebration of Saint Andrew’s Day on November 30th is believed to date back to the reign of Malcolm III (1058–1093).
-It was originally a religious feast day celebrating Saint Andrew’s contributions to Christianity.
+It was originally a religious feast day honoring Saint Andrew’s role in Christian tradition.

 “For Scotland’s patron saint, for Scotland’s flag, for Scotland’s people—Saint Andrew’s Day represents everything that makes Scotland great.”